sun-umn/PyGRANSO/README.md

 Please check [CHANGELOG.md](./CHANGELOG.md) in the main folder.

+## Notes on Documentation

+PyGRANSO is a PyTorch-enabled port of GRANSO with auto-differentiation, and some of its documentations are in the MATLAB format.
+Please check the notes for the data structures used in PyGRANSO.

+* `struct` refers to `pygransoStruct`, which is a dummy class.
+* Vector and matrix refer to PyTorch tensor with *(n,1)* and *(m,n)* dimension

 ## Acknowledgements

 We would like to thank [Frank E. Curtis](https://coral.ise.lehigh.edu/frankecurtis/) and [Michael L. Overton](https://cs.nyu.edu/~overton/) for their involvement in creating the BFGS-SQP algorithm that is